arhama-se/Restaurent-Management-System/README.md

-Restaurant Management System: Code Description
+Restaurant Order Management System: Code Description Overall Purpose
-Overall Purpose

 A C++ program for managing restaurant orders with a menu system allowing customers to select items, place orders, and generate bills.